praddil/vehicle_detection_tracking/README.md

 scipy~=1.4.1 <br />

 ### Note:
-1. Intel GPU preferred.
+1. GPU preferred.
 Can run in CPU but it is utterly slow.
-Have not tested in Nvidia GPU.<br />
 2. Multiprocessing starts off with a time sleep of 5 sec.
+3. Adjust thresholds and parameters accroding to the video properties.

 ### Work in progress:
 Speed Estimation for moving vehicles.